 |

-Life Skills for High Schoolers
+14 Important Life Skills for Teens

-Outside of academics, there are some very important life skills for high schoolers to learn.
+Outside of academics, there are some very important life skills for teens to learn.
 By the time our students are in high school or are preparing to finish high school, they need to be able to accomplish these on their own.
 These skills will be important for them as they transition from school to independent living.

 In our homeschool, I put a large emphasis on life skills from an early age.
 This starts in the form of chores–things as simple as putting their dirty clothes in the basket or clearing their places at dinner.
 As the children get older, the chores get more complex.

-Life Skills for High Schoolers
+Life Skills for Teens

 While I am sure there are more things than I will list here (please feel free to share any you think of in the comments), I have compiled a list of some major life skills to be sure and teach your high schoolers before they have to head out on their own!